digital-work-lab/handbook/_courses/2025-SoSe-OSP.md

 > - 2 x 4h in KW 19 (05.05.-09.05.), Donnerstag und Freitag, Uhrzeit egal, CIP-Pool
 > - 2h in KW 21 (19.05.-23.05.), Donnerstag oder Freitag, Uhrzeit egal, CIP-Pool

+At the end of the semester:

-- [ ] Secretary: At the end of the semester: Update information in UnivIS (**add keywords „WI-Projekt“ and „WI-Projekte“**), check information on the website.
+- [ ] Secretary: Update information in UnivIS (**add keywords „WI-Projekt“ and „WI-Projekte“**), check information on the website.
 VC/UnivIS: "WI-Projekt-B: Bachelorprojekt aus der Fächergruppe Wirtschaftsinformatik"
-- [ ] Secretary: At the end of the semester: Announce the project on the website for the next semester (without dates/rooms).
+- [ ] Secretary: Announce the project on the website for the next semester (without dates/rooms).
 - [ ] Professor: The project should be announced in the [Fachschaft WIAI newsletter](https://vc.uni-bamberg.de/course/view.php?id=284){: target="_blank"}

 Deadline: mid-May (summer term), December/January (winter term)